 Cucumbers are vigorous and produce a lot of fruit.
 Just like courgettes, a few plants cucumber plants go a long way.
 To harvest cucumbers, simply pick when they look ready to eat.

 Like Courgettes, cucumbers can suffer from powdery mildew and if so pick off worst affected leaves, water and feed.
 For an effective recipe to make your own organic spray, which will keep powdery mildew at bay, follow this link.

-Whether in the plot or under glass, all cucumbers like plenty of water and do not allow them to dry out.
-It follows that cucumbers can't be left unattended and you will need a friendly neighbour to water if you go away.
+Whether in the veg plot or under glass, all cucumbers like plenty of water and do not allow them to dry out.
+Cucumbers can't be left unattended and you will need a friendly neighbour to water if you go away.

 A tip when growing cucumbers is to make sure as soon as the flowers form with plenty of baby cucumbers, pinch out the tip of the plant so the plant's energy goes to the fruit development, not more growth.
 Don't let the plant grow too large at the expense of the fruit.
 Harvesting regularly which will encourage more fruit.